Quand

 In

-winter we swam in the pool in Rue de Tilsit before going to work.
+winter we swam in the pool in Rue de Tilsitt before going to work.

 In summer we went sunbathing at Piscine Déligny